 phenomenon of defensive decision-making where a decision-maker does not make the best decision (in the interest of some other person or entity) but rather minimizes the risk for

 This series is fantastic.
 Most importantly, there are not only many trans people involved as actors, but also behind the scenes.
 Thereby, the story is often actually told from a trans perspective.
 In the early production, the presented perspective was rather white and at times problematic in terms of race - the later seasons reflect broader perspectives.

 The Danish Girl

 I find the movie beautiful.
 The beauty is interrupted by some odd scenes on conversations with psychologists and also some violence.
 I am not sure, why those scenes are in the movie, but they are few, and one can ignore them and simply enjoy the beauty of the love story told in the movie and the gender exploration of Lili.
 Lili is played by a Eddie Redmayne who I learnt to appreciate seeing him in this movie.
-The movie has been criticized for only consulting trans people but not sufficiently involving trans people, e.g., by starring a trans woman as main actor.
+The movie has been criticized for only consulting trans people but not sufficiently involving trans people, as, e.g., the movie does not star a trans woman as main actor.
 Regardless, I like the movie a lot for its beauty...